-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.26)

-All slaves shall detect A2B Bit/Data errors from the A2B network.
-If the slave detects 128 bit errors (CAL_SLAVE_BITTHRESHOLD_ERRORS=128) in a 5 second period (CAL_SLAVE_BITTHRESHOLD_PERIOD=5000ms), the slave shall indicate this to the master by generating a slave interrupt with the appropriate error type.
+All sub nodes shall detect A2B Bit/Data errors from the A2B network.
+If the sub node detects 128 bit errors (CAL_SLAVE_BITTHRESHOLD_ERRORS=128) in a 5 second period (CAL_SLAVE_BITTHRESHOLD_PERIOD=5000ms), the sub node shall indicate this to the main node by generating a sub node interrupt with the appropriate error type.

-A slave shall also report bit error count overflow (BECOVF) to master.
+A sub node shall also report bit error count overflow (BECOVF) to master.

 Rationale: The host is the only A2B node that can initialize and detect ALL A2B errors (Bit/Data Errors, Network Shorts, Opens, Intermittent, Missing or out of order slaves, etc.) and report these on the CAN network via a Diagnostic Trouble code, with the specific error and associated counters).